-- Facts observed amounting to “Reasonable, Articulable Suspicion of criminal activity” (or “RAS”).
+- “Reasonable, Articulable Suspicion of criminal activity.”

-Standards of proof – traffic or equipment law violations
+Standards of proof; traffic or equipment violations

 While the prosecutor still must prove that the traffic stop was lawful; she need only prove that the police officer had an objective basis for believing that the driver was speeding.

-The legal standard for the government to justify a Fourth Amendment seizure is lower than, for example, the evidence required to support Probable Cause to charge a crime.
+The legal standard for a Fourth Amendment seizure is lower than, for example, “Probable Cause to charge” a crime.

+If a judge does not believe there was an objective factual and legal basis for the stop at the time, she will suppress the resulting evidence.
 The prosecutor won’t be able to use evidence from an illegal stop to support a criminal charge or at trial.

 Because most police investigations begin with a Terry stop, a successful challenge can mean a complete win for the defense.

 The Fourth Amendment analysis does not end there, however.
 We also take a look at the level of intrusiveness and length of the detention and whether it was justified; as well as whether any subsequent search was illegal.
-Even if the initial reason for the stop was justified, police expansion of the stop may be illegal.
+Even if the initial reason for the seizure was justified, police expansion of the stop may be illegal.